 How to Choose Light Fixtures

-This is the beginning of a series in cohesive design.
-We will be breaking it down like interior design 101 for you to gain confidence in designing your own home!
+This is a part of our series diving into creating cohesive design.
+Consider this series an interior design 101 for you to gain confidence in designing your own home!
 If you’re stuck on design, you can get even more design tips by checking out my post about selecting kitchen backsplash or shopping for furniture like an interior designer!

 How to choose light fixtures for an open floor plan?